christiespeich/Mooberry-Book-Manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==
+= 4.1.13 =
+* Updated: iBooks updated to Apple Books in list of Retailers that come pre-installed with MBM

 = 4.1.12 =
 * Fixed: Bug in logic to remove genre, series, and tags from quick/bulk edit in WP5.1+ was bringing them back in WP5.2
 * Fixed: Allow MBM3.0 data migration to happen in MBM4.0+ for users who have not kept plugin updated